 How to Bake a Ham

 Most of the time when you purchase ham, it’s been smoked which means it’s cooked.
 Be sure to check the package of your ham to see if it says fully cooked (and it should let you know the temperature to cook your ham to).

 A fully cooked ham needs to be cooked to 140°F (basically just to heat it) where as a “cook before eating” ham needs to be cooked to 160°F.

 When cooking ham, you’ll want to preheat your oven and place the ham cut side down.
-Brush with the pineapple/dijon mustard before baking.
+Brush with the brown sugar ham glaze before baking.

 Cover the ham in foil and crimp the foil around your roasting pan (I use a 9×13 pan) to seal it.